willief/Gooey/README.md

 Very basic, please contribute if you find it useful.

 To run this code (only tested on linux), you need to have Python installed on your system.
-Additionally, the code uses the Tkinter and subprocess modules, so you need to make sure that these are installed in your Python environment.
-To check if you have these modules installed, you can run the following command in your terminal or command prompt:
+Additionally, the code uses the Tkinter module, so you need to make sure that it is installed in your Python environment.

 `pip show tkinter` <br />
-`pip show subprocess`

-If the modules are not installed, you can install them by running the following command:
+If the module is not installed, you can install it by running the following command:

 `pip install tkinter` <br />
-`pip install subprocess`

 From a terminal you can start Gooey with: <br />
 `python3 gooey.py`